Being a parent and a pharmacist in the Drug & Poison Information Center (DPIC), I have a unique perspective on Halloween.

 Halloween Safety Tips to Avoid Harmful Exposures

 - Glow Sticks.
-We received an increase in calls about these last year.
+We received many calls about these products.
 The packaging says they’re non-toxic.
 However, the active ingredient, Dibutyl Phthalate, can cause irritation and burning if it is broken and comes into contact with the eyes, skin, or is ingested.

 - Dry Ice.
 Dry ice is a popular Halloween decoration in both the yard and in the home.
 Sometimes families will use it to make a smoking witches brew.
 I would exercise caution around it, as it can cause oral burns if ingested or tissue damage if it touches the skin.